 I would now like to introduce today's speakers.
-Bethany Bunch is the Hospital Value-Based Purchasing Program lead for the Inpatient VIQR Outreach and Education Support Contract.
-Sam Bounds is the associate research manager for Acumen, LLC.
-Anoosha Akhlaq is the Hospital VBP Program project lead for the Healthcare Quality Analytics and Reports Contractor.
+Maria Gugliuzza is the Hospital Value-Based Purchasing Program Lead for the Inpatient VIQR Outreach and Education Support Contract.

+Sam Bounds is the Associate Research Manager for Acumen, LLC.
+Angelia Drake is with the Hospital Quality Reporting Analytics Team.

-Today's event will provide an overview of the Medicare Spending per Beneficiary measure and Hospital-Specific Reports, including the goals of the MSPB measure, the measure methodology, and the steps to perform MSPB measure calculations.
-The event will also provide instructions for submitting a review and correction request and accessing the MSPB HSRs from Managed File Transfer.
+Today's event will provide an overview of the Medicare Spending per Beneficiary, or MSPB, measure and Hospital-Specific Report, or HSRs.
+This includes the goals of the MSPB measure, the measure methodology, and the steps to perform MSPB measure calculations.
+The event will also provide instructions for submitting a review and correction request and accessing the MSPB HSRs from Managed File Transfer (MFT).